 A database stores data.
 MinistryPlatform goes beyond this by managing the actions that need to take place when data is added or edited.
 You have the opportunity to define those actions and, when appropriate, indicate the individual users to perform the actions.
 This means that the folks submitting data don’t need to know what will happen; instead, the Platform checks the workflow rules to see what needs to be done.

-Think of workflow in MinistryPlatform as the sum of all actions that need to happen when information is added or edited in MinistryPlatform.
-You define these actions.
-Workflow is made up of 3 things:
+Workflow in MinistryPlatform is a set of actions that need to happen when information is added or edited in MinistryPlatform.
+You define these actions which flow in a linear fashion.

-Processes – A planned course of action that is called upon when certain conditions are met in relation to one record on one page (e.g., processing a new Group Inquiry).
+A Process is a planned course of action that is called upon when certain conditions are met in relation to one record on one page (e.g., processing a new Group Inquiry).

-- A task assigned to a user (e.g., make a phone call, grant approval, send a mailing, review of the record).
+- A task assigned to a user (for example, make a phone call, grant approval, send a mailing, review of the record).

 - Approval needed from a user.